 This will bring up the Unit Performance Summary.
 Each unit will be displayed, along with the mastery score for each, and the time spent working on the unit.
 If a student has a low mastery, along with a low time on task, that could be a reason for low mastery.
 You can reassign the completed Unit by clicking on the "Assigned" radial button.
 The student will then see the Unit again under their ILP assignments to redo when they sign in.

-Classworks, like NWEA, STAR, Scantron and our other 3rd party assessment partners, also has 2 types of assessments that students can take.
-It is available when they sign in, and teachers do not have to do anything except generate the new ILP once the assessment is completed.
+Classworks - like NWEA, STAR, Scantron and our other assessment partners - also has two types of assessments that students can take.
+The assessments are automatically available when they sign in, and teachers do not have to do anything to assign these assessments.